 I’ve been in a really awkward place for clothes.
 I discovered an unfortunately placed hole in my favorite pair of jeans, so I’ve been getting by with a few less than perfect pairs of pants.
 If it would just warm up a little I’d be able to wear skirts or something, but we’ve dipped back into a cold front here.
 I got my first maternity Stitch Fix (<– referral link) yesterday, which I was super excited about.
 They just started doing maternity specific fixes, although I’m not sure the clothes are actually maternity.
 I haven’t been too impressed with Stitch Fix in the past, but some of my favorite pieces of clothing have come from the service, so I thought it would be fun to give maternity a try.
 I ended up keeping two out of the five things they sent me.
 One is a really beautiful shirt that will definitely still work post-baby and the other is a cargo jacket which will be perfect for our trip to San Francisco next month.
 I also ordered a pair of Gap maternity jeans which I love.
 They have an inset panel, which I haven’t tried before.
 That means they have a normal waistband with a couple stretchy areas built in.
 They seem super comfy and fit great.

 I think that’s all for now!
 Please bear with me as I take blogging a little slower these next few weeks (just looking at certain foods is enough to make me nauseous).
 I’ve loved following along with some other great blogging ladies who are also expecting their fourth baby around the same time!
-If you have baby fever, be sure to follow The Busy Budgeting Mama and One Little Momma.
+If you have baby fever, be sure to follow One Little Momma.
 I’ve also been peeking in on Diana Wrote, although with pregnancy hormones I’m not sure I can handle it.